 UNC launched a COVID-19 Testing Program for student who live in university

 housing on Tuesday, October 13.

 This is part of the university’s multi-pronged strategy to mitigate and monitor the spread of COVID-19.
 The purpose of this testing program is to allow the university to monitor and address real-time trends and prevalence and make timely decisions on intervention and response.

 By choosing to live in a Residential Connection or getting involved with a Faculty in Residence, you’ll be surrounded by others with similar interest or academic aspirations.
 College success is more than getting good grades, it’s about getting involved with the things that matter to you, from volunteering in and around the community to participating in an event or getting help from one of our faculty.

 First-year students, with less than 20 college credit hours earned after high school graduation, who are under 21 and are not living in the local area with their legal guardian are required to live in UNC's housing system through the completion of their first academic year.

-Due to COVID-19 you can request an exemption for the fall 2020 semester via the petition for release.
-Exemptions are for students who are staying home with family and you are expected to be back on campus in spring 2021.
+Due to COVID-19 you can request an exemption for the spring 2021 semester via the petition for release.

 - Credits earned through Advanced Placement (AP), International Baccalaureate (IB), College-Level Examination Program (CLEP) or concurrent enrollment with high school do not apply